benhprentice/ExoplanetHabitabilityClassification/README.md

     * Histograms can give us a closer look at this data.
     * Confusion matrices can help us to evaluate the accuracy of a model.
     * Heatmaps help us see correlation between features.
+    * TSNE and PCA give us the ability to view data in two dimensions.

 * The alogrithms we used for data preprocessing were StandardScaler and RandomOversampler.